-Every ELD has got screen on which the driver can monitor their current status, and it also provides them with the ability to print hour logs when required by DOT inspectors.
-When connected to a fleet management software, ELDs can transmit real-time driving logs to a back-office system.
+Reliable ELD devices can help a driver monitor their on-duty status, automate e-logs, and even be used as a GPS device.
+When connected to a fleet management software, ELD’s can transmit real-time driving logs to a back-office system.

-The KeepTruckin ELD plugs directly into the vehicle's diagnostic port with 6 pin or 9 pin cables included in the package.
+The KeepTruckin device plugs directly into the vehicle's diagnostic port (with 6 pin or 9 pin cables included in the package).
 The KeepTruckin Electronic Logbook App for Android and iPhone/iPad connects to the ELD via Bluetooth® and automatically records a driver's active hours.